jacobaustin123/Titan/README.md

 ## License

-This software was written by Jacob Austin and Rafael Corrales Fatou as part of a project led by Professor Hod Lipson at Columbia University.
-The software is currently closed-source, but may be open-sourced in the future.
-Please do not redistribute until that time.
+This software was written by Jacob Austin and Rafael Corrales Fatou as part of a project led by Professor Hod Lipson at the Creative Machines Lab at Columbia University.
+You are welcome to use and modify the software as desired, but we ask that you give credit to the original source.